isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Belgium radar visual sightings 1989.md

 ---
-description: The Belgian UFO wave of 1989-1990 stands as one of the most significant and extensively documented series of UFO sightings in modern history.
-Over a period...
-layout: default
 title: 'The Belgian UFO Wave (1989-1990): A Critical Analysis of Radar and Visual Evidence'
 permalink: /ufo-top-100/belgium-radar-visual-sightings-1989/
-date: '2025-04-17 12:09:14 '
+date: '2025-04-17 16:08:09 '
 image: /assets/images/UFO - Top 100/Belgium radar visual sightings 1989-Full-Text.svg
+description: 'Exploring The Belgian UFO Wave (1989-1990): A Critical Analysis of Radar and Visual Evidence within the context of UFO - Top 100.'
 ---

 ---